all-in-one-of/snippets/Light.md

  Surface specific | Luminance | (cd/ft2) | Material dir specular | white-mirror (Metallic)
  Surface specific |Luminescence|||Emisive

- is spontaneous emission of light by a substance not resulting from heat; or "cold light".

 density of light apera a sq rot of dist. dist^2 intensity (cd) ∝ 1/square of the distance.

 - Solid Angle Ω equals [A/r2] sr A full sphere has a solid angle of 4π `steradians` (sr)